-The Center for Leadership & Social Change, in partnership with the President’s Council on Diversity and Inclusion, Office of the Vice President for Student Affairs, and the Latinx Faculty Staff Network, is proud to host Florida State University's Latinx Cultural Celebration.
+The Center for Leadership & Social Change, in partnership with the President’s Council on Diversity and Inclusion, Office of the Vice President for Student Affairs, Human Resources Office of Equity, Diversity & Inclusion, Hispanic Graduate Student Association, Hispanic/ Latinx Student Union, and the Latinx Faculty Staff Network, is proud to host Florida State University's Latinx Cultural Celebration.

 Each year throughout the United States of America, communities observe National Hispanic Heritage Month from Sept.
 15 to Oct.
 15, by celebrating the histories, cultures and contributions of American citizens and immigrants whose ancestors came from the Spanish-speaking Caribbean, Central and South America, and Spain.

 The practice of nationally observing Hispanic Heritage began in 1968 as “Hispanic Heritage Week” during President Lyndon Johnson’s administration and was expanded in 1988 during President Ronald Reagan’s administration to become a month-long observance.